 Around 1973, Altenburg-Stralsunder (ASS) from Germany released their own brand of trumps onto the world, known as Ace Trumps and were aimed specifically at boys with military and transport titles.
 The Ace series began producing their packs and announced that they had 'brand new and exciting rules' and goes one step further than the standard rules of Quartets where the idea was to win the game by having more sets of four, quarts, than your opponents.
 The big difference with Trumps was that you had to win all of the cards by beating the specific dimensions and details of your opponents cards.
 Playing along the same concept as Quartets it was a way to learn certain things whilst playing a game, a basic method of learning.
 Over the next 10 or so years, the Ace series was less popular in some ways than the latter Dubreq titles.
 The Ace brand produced variations on the Trumps theme and among these variations introduced the Super Trump, a card that beats all other cards except "A" cards regardless of its data.
-There were also promotional goods to be collected and redeemed;
+There were also promotional goods to be collected and redeemed, for example;

-1976 - a competition to win a flight on Concorde (offer expires 31st January 1977) and/or an offer to receive a 60 X 80 cm colour poster of Concorde in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.
+1976 - a competition to win a flight on Concorde (offer expired 31st January 1977) and/or an offer to receive a 60 X 80 cm colour poster of Concorde in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.

-1977 - a competition see the 1977 Italian Grand Prix live in Monza (offer expires 1st August 1977) by answering 5 multiple choice questions and then design a space age Formula-One race car on a sheet of paper no bigger than 25 X 20cm and/or an offer to receive one of 3 80 X 60 cm posters (Great Formula One Cars, Great Formula One Drivers, Great Formula One Races) in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.
+1977 - a competition to see the 1977 Italian Grand Prix live in Monza (offer expired 1st August 1977) by answering 5 multiple choice questions and then design a space age Formula-One race car on a sheet of paper no bigger than 25 X 20cm and/or an offer to receive one of 3 80 X 60 cm posters (Great Formula One Cars, Great Formula One Drivers, Great Formula One Races) in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.

 1978 - an offer to receive 1 of 8 60 X 80cm posters (Concorde, Great Formula One Cars, Great Formula One Drivers, Great Formula One Races, Famous Tanks, Famous Warships of World War II, Famous Planes of World War II and Famous British Steam Locomotives).

-The introduction of the Super Trump has led to what we now accept as Top Trumps.
+The introduction of the Super Trump has led to what we now call, Top Trumps.
 Since then there have been a number of companies that have got on the Trumps band-wagon and all have had their day.
-During the mid/late '70's Dubreq, really made the impression and set the standard and the play format we have come to love.
-The earliest releases from Dubreq were naturally Quartet packs and were produced with the German game manufacturer, FX Schmid, who were in the process of splitting apart to join both the book and game publishing world mainly for the hobby arena.
+During the mid/late '70's Dubreq, really made the impression and set the standard and the play format we have come to now know.
+The earliest releases from Dubreq were naturally Quartet packs and were produced with the German game manufacturer, FX Schmid, who were in the process of splitting apart to join both the book and game publishing world, mainly for the hobby arena.
 This combination of Dubreq and FX Schmid led to a flurry of titles and packs towards the end of the '70's.
-During this time, FX Schmid went onto release a new game format called Top Trumps.
+During this time, FX Schmid went onto release a new game format called 'Top Trumps'.
 This was first use of the term and became the 'brand' name for the game.
-Certain packs were released under the branding of Boomers and these were predominantly sold exclusively in the USA and were mirror images of the original Dubreq packs.
-The release of Series 1 in early 1977 took off and became a popular game with schoolboys in particular.
+Certain packs were released under the branding of Boomers and these were for the US market and were mirror images of the original Dubreq packs.
+The release of Series 1, in early 1977, took off and became a popular game with schoolboys in particular.
 With packs aimed mainly at boy subjects like Cars, Dragsters, Tanks and Planes, the titles were an instant hit.
 School yards were suddenly full of small groups of boys playing this fantastic new phenomenon which soon opened up the accusations that the boys were gambling with the packs and a shadow fell over their gaming.

 However, Series 2 was soon released around late '77 along with a series of smaller packs called Mini Trumps Fact Cards and Super Mini Top Trumps, all as before aimed at boy subjects like Cars, Planes and Tanks.
 Dubreq packs stretched to 8 series with the final pack coming around the end of 1981.
 An interesting sales ploy was introduced with these packs and that was that with the purchase of these packs you could purchase other packs that were not available to the shops.
-In each pack there were cards set to the bottom of the pack; 2 that advertised special packs, Redemption Packs and 1, that was worth 10 points towards the special packs.
+In each pack there were cards set to the bottom of the pack; 2 that advertised special packs, Redemption packs and 1, that was worth 10 points towards the special packs.
 You needed to Sellotape 3, 5p coins in the areas marked on the points card and together with 5 other points cards post it off.
 Series' 1 and 2 offered Fabulous Buggies and World Record Holders.
 Series' 3 - 4 offered Fabulous Buggies, Power Boats, Scramblers and World Record Holders.
 Series 5 - 8 offered Fabulous Buggies, Power Boats, Scramblers and World Record Holders.
 Surprisingly, these Redemption packs are not a collectors favourite and for that matter neither are any of the Dubreq range.
 The most sought after packs from this period is without question the Horror series which included only 2 packs; Dracula and Devil Priest.
 However, they were released with one difference and that was the colour of the image on the back of the cards.
 The image was that of a bat and the difference was that one pair had a black bat and the other a blue bat.
-The packs that have the blue bat are very sought after and if found are very expensive to purchase.
 Around this time the Dubreq and FX Schmid partnership began to fail and the Top Trumps series were stopped.
 FX Schmid did make an attempt to come back, and around 1991 - 2 they released a small number of different titles but without success and today these packs are very rare indeed.
 The period during the '70's was one that saw the idea of Trumps being used for the purpose of board games played with a board, coloured counters and of course the relevant pack of Super Mini Trumps.

 The Waddingtons involvement is by far the most important chapter in the Trumps history book in the UK, as it revived the trend and want for these games.
 Up until 1982 the number of new Trumps were dwindling and the gap was seized by an American Fantasy Game Society, Magic: The Gathering who with the aid of their Games Workshop began producing a series called Citadel.
 Their cards, Citadel Combat Cards started a new era of game play and eventually took off in a different direction altogether, showing the battle statistics for their fantasy gaming characters and was and still are immensely popular in America.

-In 1997 FX Schmid, Altenburger and Stralsunder (ASS) amalgamated and formed a new series of Trumps, Top ASS, in Germany for the German market which was already producing packs of Quartet and Trumps via Altenburger and Stralsund (ASS) and FX Schmid independently, and had been since the late '60's and after the amalgamation there was a flurry of titles, again, more for the boys.
+In 1997 FX Schmid, Altenburger and Stralsunder (ASS) amalgamated and formed a new series of Trumps, Ravensburger, in Germany for the German market which was already producing packs of Quartett and Trumps via Altenburger and Stralsund (ASS) and FX Schmid independently, and had been since the late '60's and after the amalgamation there was a flurry of titles, again, more for the boys.
 In 1999 ASS dropped the Ravensburg brand who up until this point had produced only 6 or so titles which are now highly sought after, which led to the rise of a splinter brand Ravensburger who went on to produce a few British titles as well as a string of very popular titles.
 In 2002, FX Schmid joined forces with the Belgian manufacturer Carta Mundi and this joining sprouted another chapter in the Top Trumps book, releasing many titles including 2 promotional titles for Marks & Spencer, Aircraft and Formula 1.
 Carta Mundi are still producing titles both for the commercial market as well as for promotional occasions.

 The last packs released by Waddingtons were in 1996 and from then until around 1999 there was very little action in the Trumps arena except for the gradual rise in Promotional titles, released by companies such as magazines and given away at special shows and at one-off venues and to honour certain events.
 These promotional packs were released under their own licence and the content is wide and various covering such subjects as Football, Snooker, Mobile Phones to Porn Stars.
-In 1999 the rights to the game were purchased by Winning Moves a member of the Hasbro group, (founded 1997) and since then the Top Trumps popularity is on the up and up.
-The take over of the Top Trumps name has led to a huge variation in subject matter which is the main pulling power of the game alongside the excitement.
-With packs being released at a rate of 2 possibly 3 a month and covering everything from latest sports events, film releases, animals, transport, the list is endless.
+In 1999 the rights to the game were purchased by Winning Moves a member of the Hasbro group, (founded in 1997) and since then the Top Trumps popularity is on the up and up.
+The take over of the 'Top Trumps' brand name, has led to a huge variation in subject matter which is the main pulling power of the game alongside the excitement.
+With packs being released at a rate of 2 to 4 packs a month covering everything from sport, films, animals, transport, the list is endless.